 While Kaiserslautern may not belong to the very elite of German football, the club definitely has a varied history.
 In addition to its national titles and DFB-Pokals, the club can also be proud of its rabid and faithful fans.
 The club's home ground, Fritz-Walter-Stadion, has always been one of the toughest stadiums to play in for visiting teams.
 The full name of the club is 1.
 Fußball-Club Kaiserslautern e.
-V. (the number 1 is refering to Kaiserslautern as the first founded team in town whereas e.V. stands for Eingetragener Verein, in English: registered association).
+V. (the number 1 is referring to Kaiserslautern as the first founded team in town whereas e.V. stands for Eingetragener Verein, in English: registered association).

 Reiner Geye, Hans-Peter Briegel, Ronnie Hellström, Klaus Toppmöller, Andreas Brehme, Stefan Kuntz, Miroslav Klose, Pavel Kuka